OpenAgricultureFoundation/openag_brain_docker_rpi/README.md

     sh install_docker.sh

+After installing `docker`, you may have to start a new terminal session in order to be able to contact the docker daemon

-Now, the project can be run as follows:
+Now, the project can be started as follows:

     docker-compose up -d

+2 Docker containers will be started in the background and will persist across reboots.